 BEng Product Design Engineering and BEng Product Design Engineering with Foundation Year are also available.

-As you progress through the degree, you'll gain specialist skills and knowledge in areas such as engineering product life cycle, CAD tools, Industry 4.0 technology, manufacturing control, instrumentation, and communication systems
+As you progress through the degree, you'll be supported to gain specialist skills and knowledge in areas such as engineering product life cycle, CAD tools, Industry 4.0 technology, manufacturing control, instrumentation, and communication systems

-In the final year, you'll learn management skills and will gain experience of leading a team and working individually on a team project.
+In the final year, you'll learn management skills and will gain in confidence and experience of leading a team and working individually on a team project.
 You'll research and develop an innovative solution to a complex product, working in the way an industrial engineer would work.

-The strong focus we place on preparing you for employment means you'll have an opportunity to undertake a work placement within an engineering organisation.
-Here you can make your mark on a live project and develop your transferable skills to help your CV stand out from the crowd.
+The strong focus we place on preparing you for employment means you'll have an opportunity to undertake a work placement developing relationships within an inclusive engineering organisation.
+Where you can demonstrate and share your skills to make your mark on a live project and further develop your transferable skills to help your CV stand out from the crowd.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

-In each academic year you will complete a team CDIO project (typically sourced from industry) in a 40 credit module.
-These large group projects provide you with the opportunity to reflect on your knowledge and understanding in context to a real-world scenario and develop your confidence in your mechanical and product engineering understanding and knowledge.
+Additionally, in each academic year you will complete a team CDIO project (typically sourced from industry) in a 40-credit module.
+These large group projects provide you with the opportunity to reflect upon your knowledge and understanding in context to a real-world scenario and develop your confidence in your mechanical and product engineering understanding and knowledge.
+We will also facilitate your learning to be able to:

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

-When not attending lectures, seminars, workshops or other timetabled sessions you will be expected to continue learning through self-study.
-Typically, this will involve reading journal articles and books, undertaking research in the library, working on projects, preparing coursework assignments/examination, and preparing for workshops and seminars.
+When not attending lectures, seminars, tutorials, workshops or other timetabled sessions you will continue learning through self-study.
+Typically, this involves reading books and articles from academic journals, undertaking research in the library, and preparing for coursework assignments/examinations and seminars.

-Your module tutor will direct you towards specific readings and/or activities that you will be expected to complete before class.
+Your module tutor will direct you towards specific readings and/or activities to complete before class.

 The modules are led by our engineering academic team consisting of lecturers, senior lecturers, principal lecturers, and laboratory learning will be further supported by senior and junior technicians and postgraduate demonstrators.